 NATCHITOCHES PARISH PORT COMMISSION

-Present were Nettles Brown, Ralph Ingram, William Allen, K. David Zachary and Dan Simmons, Commissioners.
-Also, present were Travis Tyler, Executive Director of the Port, Mickey Chambers, Assistant to the Executive Director of the Port, Ronnie Blewer, Mark L. Roberts of McCoy Roberts & Begnaud, Ltd., legal counsel to the Commission.
+Present were Nettles Brown, Ralph Ingram, William Allen, and Dan Simmons, Commissioners.
+Absent was K. David Zachary.
+Also, present were Travis Tyler, Executive Director of the Port, Alayna Huckaby and Taylor Wall of Kenneth D. Folden & Company, Ronnie Blewer, and Mark A. Begnaud of McCoy Roberts & Begnaud, Ltd., legal counsel to the Commission.

 Mr. Blewer was recognized as a guest.
-Mr. Nettles made a request for public comment.
-No public comments were made
+Mr. Brown made a request for public comment.
+No public comment was made.

-A motion was made by Mr. Zachary, seconded by Mr. Simmons, and duly carried to approve the minutes of the July 20, 2020, Commission meeting.
+A motion was made by Mr. Simmons, seconded by Mr. Allen, and duly carried to approve the minutes of the September 21, 2020, Commission meeting.

 A motion was made by Mr. Ingram, seconded by Mr. Simmons and duly carried that the meeting be adjourned.